-Sport Psychology for injured athletes looks a little different than it does for currently competing athletes.
-Here’s more on The Mindset of the Return to Play Athlete.
+Sport Psychology for injured athletes looks a little different than it does for currently competing athletes, but the mindset skills are the same.

 The Importance of the Mind During Injury Recovery